taohuatao/learngit/readme.txt

 Creating a new branch is quick &&&& simple222211111.
 Creating a new branch is quick &&&& simple2222.
 Creating a new branch is quick &&&& simple33333.
+Creating a new branch is quick &&&& devdev.